Profile: Italy's Prime Minister Mario Monti

 - Sober and reserved, in sharp contrast to his flamboyant predecessor, Monti is known as a tough negotiator.
 He has close connections to European policy makers from his time in Brussels and is a former adviser to Goldman Sachs and Coca Cola and a member of the Bilderberg group of business leaders and other influential figures.

-- Monti has pledged to restore confidence in Italy's public finances through budget rigour, economic growth and social fairness.
-Priorities include pension, tax and labour market reform as well as education and getting more women into the workforce.
+- Monti has pledged to restore confidence in Italy's public finances through budget rigor, economic growth and social fairness.
+Priorities include pension, tax and labor market reform as well as education and getting more women into the workforce.
 He has maintained Italy's target of achieving a balanced budget by 2013 and has argued for greater economic and fiscal integration between European Union member states.

 (Reporting by James Mackenzie; Editing by Ruth Pitchford/David Cutler)